What curriculum do IPS follow?

 Candidates for admission will be placed in a year group according to their chronological age.
 However, as many of our pupils come from overseas and as school entrance ages and academic calendars differ from country to country the school reserves the right to make the placement decision based on the child’s unique background.

 Will my child have access to technology?

-IPS offers 1 to 1 iPad access at Years 5 & 6 allowing students to use digital technology to enhance learning .
-Other Year levels share class sets of iPads that use applications associated with their units of inquiry.
+IPS offers shared class iPad access allowing all students to use digital technology to enhance learning that is associated with their PYP units of inquiry.
 There is also a PC research lab available to groups of students.
 IT learning is led by IT coaches who work with teachers and students to develop skills and knowledge.

 Does IPS maintain waiting lists?

 Yes, when necessary.
 As an international school, we have a continuous turnover of students.
 This means that when you apply our classes may be full.
 We then place children on the waiting list for the respective year level.

 Are the Application fee and Registration fee refundable?

 The Application fee is a non-refundable payment.
 The application fee is also due for students re-entering or re-applying to the school.
 The Registration fee is a one-time payment to be made on confirmation of a place and is not refundable.
 Students re-entering the school within two years of withdrawal are not required to pay a second registration fee.

 Do candidates for admission have to sit an entry test?

 In general student reports from previous schools provide sufficient evidence of a child’s academic level and achievements.
 In some cases, however, IPS may require students to sit our entrance test.
 The assessment fee is RS1000.
 Should a further external evaluation be required, the cost will be covered by the parents/guardians.